BusProject/SalsaPress/readme.txt

 == Changelog ==

+= 1.7 =
+* Bug that may have prevented automatic groups from being saved
+* May have also prevented tags from being saved

 = 1.6 =
 * Bug that prevented groups from being shown for some accounts is now fixed